chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 When there's a lot of controversy it becomes very difficult to sift through all the bullshit.
 Not one to enjoy reading bullshit, I decided to consolidate my thoughts into this post so that others will not have to do the same.

-Through my research one thing I'm sure of is that Tesla is certainly has and is continuing to disrupt the automotive industry.
+Through my research, one thing I'm sure of is that Tesla is certainly has and is continuing to disrupt the automotive industry.
 We are living in a special time in history.
 The last time the automotive industry was disrupted like this was in 1908 when the Model T was released.

 # Signposting the Analysis

 This post will be a holistic overview.
-It has an outlook of about 10 to 20 years of the EV industry and Tesla.
+This analysis has an outlook of about 10 to 20 years of the EV industry and Tesla.
 Warning this post is long.
 Unlike other posts out there, this isn't about scaring people or clickbait.
 It's an attempt at a thoughtful analysis focused on fact.

-I also plan to treating this post as a live document since I'll make adjustments to my analysis as more information becomes available.
-Also note that I'll avoid reasoning by analogy.
-I'll focus more on a first principles approach.
+This post is a "living" document and can and will be updated overtime.

 The post is organized in order of what I consider the most fundamental questions.
 Will the EV market supercede the ICE market?
 Will Tesla's products be more competitive than the competition?
-Is Tesla's balance sheet suffient enough to make it to the long term?
+Is Tesla's balance sheet sufficient to make it to the long term?

 I first heard about Elon Musk circa 2008.
 My cousin was telling me how there's a private space company led by a guy named Elon Musk.
 It seemed so absurd - how could a private company afford to be launching rockets?
 Only the government could manage to do something like that.
 Soon after I ended up reading about Elon Musk.
 Ever since then I've been an avid listener of his ideas and goals.
-I believe after studying him for this long I have a strong understanding of his ambitions and his motivations.
+I believe after studying him for this long I've gained a sense of his psychology and what motivates him.

 # Truthfulness & Biases
 In this day and age it's very easy to lie with graphs and numbers.
 As someone who simply wants to understand the better I will do my best to honest to you as well as with myself.
 Humans are prone to many biases especially when trying to prove something.

 I also want to acknowledge that I (as is everyone else) is subject to the human condition.
-I am susceptible to in-group out-group bias, availability bias and confirmation bias as well as my amygdala.
+I am susceptible to in-group out-group bias, availability bias and confirmation bias as well as all the pleasantries of the amygdala.

 I do my best to reduce the affect of these biases in my analysis.